-For CERTIFICATE, DIPLOMA, APPLIED DEGREE programs, OPEN STUDIES and TRANSITIONAL EMPLOYMENT
+CERTIFICATE, DIPLOMA, APPLIED DEGREE programs, OPEN STUDIES and TRANSITIONAL EMPLOYMENT

 The College reserves the right to change, amend or alter this information as necessary without notice or prejudice.
 Please be aware tuition, fees and books are subject to adjustment each year.

 Fees are estimates by program and term, based on a full course load.
 Actual fees are specific to each students and billed to the My Olds College account approximately one month prior to each term start date.
-Books and supplies are purchased infereity by the student, and are not billed to the My Olds College account.